danczw/banter-shell/README.md

 <br>

-Welcome to Banter-Shell, a dynamic and user-friendly CLI tool developed in the Rust programming language.
+Welcome to Generative Terminal Companion, short GTC, a dynamic and user-friendly CLI tool developed in the Rust programming language.
 This tool allows to engage with one of the most hyped AI models to date – ChatGPT!

-Leveraging the speed of Rust, Banter-Shell provides a robust and fast interface to interact with ChatGPT.
+Leveraging the speed of Rust, GTC provides a robust and fast interface to interact with ChatGPT.
 It's designed with ease of use in mind.

 <br>